-5.12 SuDS Proposals
+5.13 SuDS Proposals

-- 5.12.1 Surface water drainage systems should replicate natural drainage processes as closely as possible.
+- 5.13.1 Consideration of sustainable water drainage systems early in the design process for development, including at the pre-application or master-planning stages, can lead to better integration, multi-functional benefits, and reduced land-take. - 5.13.2 Surface water drainage systems should replicate natural drainage processes as closely as possible.
 In line with Plan:MK Policy FR2, the most sustainable SuDS techniques such as green roofs, attenuation basins, wetlands, swales, and permeable paving should be preferred on all development sites ahead of conventional piped drainage measures.
 Geocellular storage crates can be considered an element of SuDS however without other above ground components (swales, filter drains or strips) they do not provide any water quality treatment.
-Only if such features are demonstrated as not viable, then approved proprietary engineered pollution control features such as pollution interceptors may be used. - 5.12.2 Proprietary systems, such as oil interceptors and silt traps, are often subject to blockage from silt and debris, and therefore demand frequent maintenance.
-Their combability with ecological constraints should also be considered. - 5.12.3 Source control should be provided on all sites.
+Only if such features are demonstrated as not viable, then approved proprietary engineered pollution control features such as pollution interceptors may be used. - 5.13.3 Proprietary systems, such as oil interceptors and silt traps, are often subject to blockage from silt and debris, and therefore demand frequent maintenance.
+Their combability with ecological constraints should also be considered. - 5.13.4 Source control should be provided on all sites.
 Source control assists in mimicking the natural runoff from the site and provides the first stage of the SuDS Management Train, intercepting surface water at a localised level.
-As source control can be in the form of bioretention, rain gardens, over paved areas (permeable paving) and on roofs (green roofs) it is possible to fit this in every development around the hard landscaping without taking up much space. - 5.12.4 Full design details of all SuDS features are contained within the Ciria SuDS Manual (C753); however for ease, we have included some of the key design criteria (taken from the Ciria SuDS Manual (C753)) that should be applied for the main SuDS features, in the following boxes.
+As source control can be in the form of bioretention, rain gardens, over paved areas (permeable paving) and on roofs (green roofs) it is possible to fit this in every development around the hard landscaping without taking up much space.

+5.13.5 Full design details of all SuDS features are contained within the Ciria SuDS Manual (C753); however for ease, we have included some of the key design criteria (taken from the Ciria SuDS Manual (C753)) that should be applied for the main SuDS features, in the following boxes.